plone/training/mastering-plone/views_2.rst

     <h2 tal:content="python: view.the_title()" />

-The logic contained in that file can now be moved to the class:
+The logic contained in the template can now be moved to the class:

 .. code-block:: python
     :linenos: